liamclose/Man-in-the-Middle-Client-Server-Project-/readme.txt

 File explanation:
 	- Server.java contains the server code.
 	- Client.java contains the client code.
 	- Intermediate.java contains intermediate host/error simulator code.
-Option to simulate a delay, duplicate, lost or no error.
+Option to simulate a delay, duplicate, lost, packet error or no error.
 	- Message.java contains helper code for printing and formatting and validating DatagramPackets.
 	- Stoppable.java contains code abstracted from the Client and Server classes